Zombies!!!FilmsBiologyVampiresReligionMisc

 The cerebral hemispheres are the two largest structures at the top of the brain which enfold (and, therefore, conceal from view) most other brain structures. [...]
 The top layer of the cerebrum (about 1cm at its deepest) is the cerebral cortex (usually just called 'cortex' which means 'bark'). [...]
 About three-quarters of the cortex does not have an obvious sensory or motor function and is known as the association cortex; this is where the 'higher mental functions' (cognition) - thinking, reasoning, learning, etc. - probably 'occur'. [...]
 There is no doubt that the cortex is not necessary for biological survival [...] as some species do not have one to begin with (e.g. birds) and in those that do, surgical removal does not prevent the animal from displaying a wide range of behaviour, although it becomes much more automatic and stereotyped.

-"Psychology: The Science of Mind and Behaviour" by Richard Gross, p55-56
+"Psychology: The Science of Mind and Behaviour" by Richard Gross (1996)1

 In human zombies a form of incomplete brain death must occur.
 It disables the higher functions of the brain and leaves behind the mechanical and motor controls of the limbic system, complete with a small amount of memory function.
 This results in the limited aspects of zombie behaviour; they can remember how to move around and other motor skills (such as eating), but lack coherent consciousness or higher functions.

-Zombies can always tell who else is a zombie, apart from in a few of the more humorous zombie films.
-Zombies do not fight other zombies, do not eat them, and mingle seamlessly with them.
+Zombies can always tell who else is a zombie, apart from in a few of the more humorous zombie films (in Shaun of the Dead the detection is purely visual so that with a bit of zombie makeup and some fake moaning, survivors can sneak past the undead).
+In the vast majority of zombie films, the undead do not fight each or eat each other, and mingle peacefully.
 They only attack the living.
 Some chemical interaction must occur: The dead can either smell who is dead, or, can smell who is alive.

 1. If the dead can smell each other, and therefore know who to ignore, some sort of zombie pheromone must be released by the dead.
 If the cause of the disease is a virus, perhaps by-products of the virus' actions are detectable.
 Perhaps this by-product is unpleasant: If the zombies need to eat fresh meat, then decaying meat may contain poisons that they can detect.